Get the Scoop on Cat Litter:

 With that in mind, here is the scoop:

 Grass-based litter clumps and does very well with controlling odor.
-Good for inconsistent scoopers (however we recommend you scoop your cat’s litter box 1-2 times a day no matter what kind of litter you use).
-Smart Cat is a grass-based option.
+Suitable for inconsistent scoopers (however, we recommend you scoop your cat’s litter box 1-2 times a day no matter what kind of litter you use).
+An intelligent cat is a grass-based option.

 Pros – Dust-free, lightweight, Biodegradable, chemical, and fragrance-free, made from renewable sourced, Non-GMO American grass.
 Biodegradable means that it will break down in the landfill if thrown away.
-It can also be used as mulch under non-edible plants once solid-waste is removed.
-And all the litters we sell except clay litter is biodegradable.
+Once the solid waste is removed, it can also be used as mulch under non-edible plants.
+And all the litter we sell except clay litter is biodegradable.

 Cons – This litter tracks but not too bad.

 A wood-based litter that comes in clumping and non-clumping formulas.
 This litter has great order control.
 It’s suitable for inconsistent scoopers.
 Feline Fresh is 100% Southern Yellow Pine.
 Kitty’s Gone Green is a locally made pine litter that does not clump, has excellent odor control, and is great for seniors and special needs cats.
 It is also biodegradable and free of fragrance and chemicals. (not available at all stores).